About the Species

 The spiny angelshark is a cartilaginous fish similar to a ray or skate.
-They occur in the Southwest Atlantic from Argentina to Brazil.
-The spiny angelshark represents the most common angelshark species in catches of numerous fisheries operating throughout its range.
-As such, the main threat to the spiny angelshark is bycatch in commercial and artisanal fisheries, which have likely caused significant population declines, including a 36 to 47 percent decline in biomass within the Argentina and Uruguay Common Fishing Zone and an 85 percent abundance decline in waters off Brazil, with the possible extirpation of a local breeding population.
+They occur in the Southwest Atlantic from Brazil to Argentina.
+The spiny angelshark represents the most commonly caught angelshark species in numerous fisheries operating throughout its range.
+As such, the main threat to the spiny angelshark is bycatch in commercial and artisanal fisheries.
+The spiny angelshark has suffered significant population declines, including a 36 to 47 percent decline in biomass within the Argentina and Uruguay Common Fishing Zone and an 85 percent abundance decline in waters off Brazil, with the possible extirpation of a local breeding population.
 In 2017, NOAA Fisheries listed the species as endangered under the Endangered Species Act.

 Angelsharks are recognized by their batoid shape (similar to a ray or skate).
 The spiny angelshark can be distinguished from other angelsharks in the region by the presence of a median row of spines or tubercles on its back.
 There are 30 to 35 spines, which are short, conical, and slightly recurved, between the head and the first dorsal fin.
 The dorsal skin is light to dark brown with several white or creamy-white to yellowish large, rounded blotches that are variable in size and symmetrically distributed on the entire dorsal surface.